House Manager Report

 6. Facility Status

-The State of Michigan’s inspector came for what is supposed to be an annual elevator inspection on February 19th.
+The State of Michigan’s inspector came for what is supposed to be an annual elevator inspection on March 19th.
 Our elevator is out of compliance because it does not have an operational phone.
 The Kone service people assured us the elevator is in good shape otherwise.

 7. Safety Issues